 As you can see from this chart, small dogs, on average, mature faster and have a longer lifespan than larger dogs.
 The average lifespan of dogs in general is 13 years.
 But don't be too despondent if you have a large breed dog, (like I do) these numbers are only guidelines and there is plenty we can do to extend the lifespan of our dogs.

-Giving them the best possible care throughout their lives is the number one factor in achieving good health.
+Providing your dog the best possible care throughout his life is the number one factor in achieving good health.
 Being vigilant during their senior years will catch any potential health problems in the early stages.
 In the case of the geriatric dog, prevention and early diagnosis is key.

 Although dogs don't reach geriatric status until they are in their 70s (relative age) we need to start monitoring their health and taking preventative steps when they reach senior status.